 All games will be of the Annus Mirabilis Scenario.
 The official 3rd Edition Rules will apply and none of the Official Optional Rules will be used.
 In addition, the three Special Rules listed below will be in effect.
 As per Rule 13.14, a draw will count as a victory for the French player.
 The use of a cell phone, tablet, computer or blackberry while playing is not allowed.
 The use of chess clocks is encouraged but optional if both players agree.

-Special Rule #2: The French 1-4 Marine Detachment units (only) are now just one step.
+SPECIAL RULE #2 The French 1-4 Marine Detachment units (only) are now just one step.
 Whenever one of these units takes a step loss it is permanently removed from play instead of being flipped to its 0-4 side.
 For purposes of taking losses as a result of battle, assault, attrition or event, whenever a French stack that includes both 3-4 Regulars units and 1-4 MD units takes losses, all 3-4 units in the stack must be flipped before any MD units are eliminated.
-For purposes of this rule when taking losses for battle or winter attrition, the Marine Detachments are considered to be reduced (flipped) units.
+For purposes of this rule when taking losses for winter attrition, the Marine Detachments are considered to be reduced (flipped) units.

 Players will earn tiebreak points equal to the AREA rating of each opponent he defeats (zero points are earned for a loss).
-For the purposes of resolving ties when determining who will advance to the semifinals and the final standings, the player(s) with the highest total tiebreak points will finish higher.
+For the purposes of resolving ties when determining the standings, the player(s) with the highest total tiebreak points will finish higher.
 If a tie must be broken between players who have an equal number of tiebreak points, then the player with the lower AREA rating will win the tie.
 If a third tiebreaker is required, then the player with the most games played as the British will win the tie (if they are still tied, then a coin will be tossed).
 Unrated players will be assigned a provisional rating of 5000 for tiebreak purposes.
 Eliminators can earn tiebreak points.

 Additional Prizes: GMT will offer merchandise credits to the top three players.
 Period weapon replicas, books, CDs and hand painted tin soldiers are traditionally awarded by the GM.